-The use of videoconferencing or other electronic communication means is authorised for any Committee meeting in accordance with the relevant laws and regulations: the means used must allow to provide transmission, continuously and in real time, of the words and, where applicable, the moving images of members, who must be visible to everyone.
+The use of electronic communication means is authorised for any Committee meeting in accordance with the relevant laws and regulations: the means used must allow to provide transmission, continuously and in real time, of the words and, where applicable, the moving images of members, who must be visible to everyone.
 Such means must also enable each member to be identified and must ensure they can participate effectively in the meetings.

-Members of each Committee who participate in a meeting of said Committee by videoconferencing or other electronic communication means in accordance with the conditions set out above are deemed present for the purposes of calculating the quorum and majorities.
+Members of each Committee who participate in a meeting of said Committee by electronic communication means in accordance with the conditions set out above are deemed present for the purposes of calculating the quorum and majorities.